glmck13/KidStuff/README.md

 ```

 ## GCompris, Ktuberling, Tux Paint
 Installation of these packages is pretty straighforward.
-In the case of GCompris, the qt5-image-formats-plugins dependency is mistakenly ommitted so it needs to be installed manually.
-As for ktuberling, the app's launcher is updated so it appears together will all the other apps under the Pi's main Education menu.
+In the case of GCompris, the qt5-image-formats-plugins dependency is mistakenly omitted so it needs to be installed manually.
+As for ktuberling, I updated the app's launcher so it appears together will all the other apps under the Pi's main Education menu.
 ```
 sudo apt install gcompris-qt qt5-image-formats-plugins ktuberling tuxpaint sudo sed -i -e "s/^Categories=.*/&Education;/" /usr/share/applications/org.kde.ktuberling.desktop